 My name is Clint Taylor, owner and founder of Texas Kayak Fisher and All-Terrain.
 My passion to fish has always been strong ever since I got started fishing as a little boy.
 I started out fishing local creeks and ponds in my neighborhood when I was in elementary school.
 It didn't take much for me to put my line in the water, as the smallest bodies of water seemed to hold bass and panfish.
 It didn't matter how big the fish were, I was more than happy to catch anything.
 I can remember me and my dad exploring some creeks where we would nearly be swimming across to the other side of the bank just, so we could explore the stream a little more.
 Fishing these creeks and ponds when I was younger are some of my favorite memories and I hope to go back to some of these locations just so that I can have the opportunity to fish at the same spot where my journey began.

 When I reached my freshman year of high school I was still fishing local creeks, but something sparked my interest of possibly furthering my fishing tactics.
 I decided to invest in a canoe so that I could reach more water.
 I quickly fell in love with this style of fishing as I had the opportunity to fish a much broader variety of water, but I still focused on rivers and creeks.
-I started to catch bigger and bigger fish, partly due to fishing more often but more so because I slowly began to understand the science of fishing.
+I started to catch bigger and bigger fish, partly due to fishing more often but more so because I slowly began to understand the science of fishing and became a better fisherman.
 I began to notice the correlation of pressure, clouds, water temperature, flow, and time of day.
 I really enjoyed fishing out of my canoe and tried to get on the water every chance that I could.